cozy/cozy-docs/src/documents/en/hack/getting-started/first-app.html.md

 # Tutorial 1: your first app in 30 minutes

-This first tutorial is an introduction to cozy webapp development, but as you will see, you can also consider it as an introduction to webapp development with NodeJS.
+This first tutorial is an introduction to Cozy web app development.
+You can also consider it as an introduction to any web app development with NodeJS.

+It uses SQLite as a database.
+It's only here because most people know SQL.
+But quickly we'll get rid of it to use the Cozy embedded database called the Data System.
+So, don't focus too much on SQLite, it's just to make the introduction smoother.

+If you already know Node.js you can directly go to the next step of this tutorial.

 ### What you will achieve

-* writing a small NodeJS webapp using [ExpressJS](http://expressjs.com/), the standard framework for NodeJS
+* writing a small NodeJS web app using [ExpressJS](http://expressjs.com/), the standard framework for NodeJS
 * introducing [Jade](http://jade-lang.com/) to write the templates that the browser will display